GuidanceMantras/GuidanceMantras/README.md

 ### Mentality
 - Learn how to be tough minded

+### Brain
+- Learn how to train your brain

 ## Education
+- Education is just a part of five essentials in our life such as Air, Food, Water, Clothes
+- Learn the importance of education
+- Never ever memorize anything, understand the things first and work on them
 - Please do not expect your kids to be a topper
 - Please always focus that your kids should have basic education such as Bachelor degreee to get a Job/ be eligible for government exams
 - Please remember that Education is just one of the essiential part of today's life along with water, Air, clothes and food